 Last Minute Metrics to Consider Before Connecting with an Affiliate

-As you start your dive into affiliate marketing, you need to consider several metrics and how they can help your business.
+As you start your, you need to consider several metrics and how they can help your business.
 Before you sign on to work with an established affiliate brand, learn about their reach and if they attract your audience demographics.

 You can also help yourself by studying their engagement.
 The affiliate in question might reach potential customers, but do customers actually engage or keep scrolling?
 How often do customers stop to learn more and then make a purchase?
 If the numbers don’t look good, then you should look for other opportunities.